zola-25/Explain-My-Energy/docs/index.markdown

 ## Introduction

-This is the documentation for the Explain My Energy project.
-It is intended to be used with the [Explain My Energy web app](https://explainmyenergy.net/).
+This is the documentation for the **Explain My Energy** project.
+It is intended to be used with the Explain My Energy web app.

+The link to the live app is listed below, although if you want to dive straight in, it's recommended to have a look at the pre-configured demo version first, available at [demo.explainmyenergy.com](https://demo.explainmyenergy.com).

-Explain My Energy is an open-source hobby project inspired by some of the ideas of a B2B-focused UK startup, that didn't quite make it to version 1.0.
+**Explain My Energy** is an open-source hobby project inspired by some of the ideas of a B2B-focused UK startup, that didn't quite make it to version 1.0.

 The goal is to provide a consumer-focused, free, easy-to-use tool for users to understand their home energy usage -  forecasting future energy bills and seeing how seasonal temperature changes affects energy costs.